Pixelworlds/opnsense-typescript-client/README.md

-# OPNsense API TypeScript SDK
+# OPNsense TypeScript Client

-A comprehensive TypeScript SDK for interacting with the OPNsense API.
-This SDK provides a clean, type-safe interface for managing your OPNsense firewall through code, supporting both browser and Node.js environments.
+A comprehensive TypeScript client for interacting with the OPNsense API.
+This client provides a clean, type-safe interface for managing your OPNsense firewall through code, supporting both browser and Node.js environments.

 ## Features